Stay Safe and Stay Healthy, Together as a Community We Shall Come Through the COVID-19 Pandemic.

 - All staff will be screened before coming into the office and will be wearing masks

-- Electronic check-in and screening of patients (questionnaire, temperature check, hand sanitizer)
+- Check-in and screening of patients (questionnaire, temperature check, hand sanitizer)

 - All clinical staff will be wearing gowns, masks, goggles, and face shields